Engaging the community

 Skatepark Facts & Numbers

 652 skatepark projects in all 50 states have received funding from The Skatepark Project.

 Six million visitors annually enjoy skateparks that The Skatepark Project helped fund.

-Thousands of skatepark projects worldwide have received guidance and advocacy training from The Skatepark Project.
+Thousands of skatepark advocates worldwide have received guidance and advocacy training from The Skatepark Project.